u-d-a-y-95/groceyish/README.md

-## Groceyish - Your Online Grocery Store
+## Groceyish Shop - Your Online Grocery Store

 Welcome to Groceyish, your one-stop solution for all your daily grocery needs.